eclipse-qrisp/Qrisp/documentation/source/general/tutorial/Quantum Alternating Operator Ansatz/QUBO.rst

 - define the quantum argument ``qarg`` as a :ref:`QuantumArray <QuantumArray>` of :ref:`QuantumVariables <QuantumVariable>`,
 - create the QUBO instance using ``QUBO_problem`` we defined above,
 - run the algorithm using the :meth:`run <qrisp.qaoa.QAOAProblem.run>` method, and last but not least,
-- examine the QAOA solutions with the highest probabilities for classical post processing: compute the cost functions, sort the solutions by their cost in ascending order, and print the solutions with their costs.
+- examine the QAOA solutions and perform for classical post processing: compute the cost functions, sort the solutions by their cost in ascending order, and print the solutions with their costs.

 These are exactly the pieces in the mosaic of code that ``solve_QUBO`` consists of and performs:
 ::